lukeelten/openshift-aws/README.md

 It is important that the files generated during creation are still available.
 At least the Terraform state (terraform.tfstate) and the Terraform configuration (configuration.tfvars) must be available.

+__Attention:__ After a successful destruction the terraform state and the old SSH key will be removed automatically.